person-al/pathfinder-solidity/README.md

 ![](./assets/diamond.svg)

 Each of the 7 mintable NFTs represent a choice: left or right?
 As tokens are transferred and held, the path before them changes.
 The more owners a token has, the more likely it is to stray off the strict left-right path.
 And the longer a token is held, the more the future hides from view.
-To take the next step, a token must be burned and the image for all tokens us updated to reflect the current path.
+To take the next step, a token must be burned and the image for all tokens is updated to reflect the current path.
 Mint, hold, transfer, sell, or burn, it's up to you!
 Let's see what we make together.

 ### Rules

+- there are 7 total NFTs available
 - you may mint a maximum of one token
-- you can hold up to 3 tokens at a time
+- you may hold up to 3 tokens at a time
+- minting, transferring, and holding all impact the path we take down the diamond
+- burning a tokens solidifies our next step

 ## Architecture